Dunk Island: After Cyclone Yasi, 2011–2022

 After Cyclone Yasi, Dunk Island was bought by Australian entrepreneur Peter Bond and redevelopment of the resort commenced in 2014.
 This redevelopment never took place.

 In September 2019 Mayfair 101, an Australian family-owned investment conglomerate led by James Mawhinney, purchased Dunk Island.
-Mayfair 101 also secured over 250 properties on mainland Mission Beach as part of its estimated AUD1.6 billion 10-15-year plan to restore the region.
+Mayfair 101 also secured over 250 properties on mainland Mission Beach as part of its estimated AUD1.6 billion 10–15-year plan to restore the region.
 Mayfair 101 was awarded the Dunk Island Spit tender on 14 November 2019 by the Cassowary Coast Regional Council, providing the opportunity for Mayfair 101 to negotiate a 30-year lease over the iconic Dunk Island Spit.
 The island's redevelopment is being undertaken by Mayfair 101's property division, Mayfair Iconic Properties, which has established a team based at Mission Beach to undertake the significant rejuvenation of the region.

 In August 2020, the previous owners of the island, Family Islands Operations, owned by the family of Australian businessman Peter Bond repossessed the island after the owners Mayfair 101 failed to meet their payment obligations.

-2022-
+In 2021, numerous abandoned resort buildings were visible from the shore line with significant cyclone damage still visible.
+Windows were missing, roofs folded back, air conditioning units hanging from ceilings and plants growing inside the buildings.

+2022–

 In July 2022, Annie Cannon-Brookes, wife of Atlassian founder and billionaire, Mike Cannon-Brookes, made a deal to buy Dunk Island.
-Reportedly, the transaction was between A$20-25m.
-The stated reason was to create a sanctuary for the natural features of the island, while also developing the resort.
+Reportedly, the transaction was between A$20–25m.